-Join Paul Trani for an in-depth discussion in this video Building transitions on navigation, part of Creating a First Website in Dreamweaver CC 2015.
+Join Paul Trani for an in-depth discussion in this video Building transitions on navigation, part of Dreamweaver CC 2015: Creating a First Website.

 - One thing I love about creating web content…is it doesn't have to be static.…You can bring your content to life…with animation and transitions.…And that's exactly what I wanna do…with this navigation here.…So rather than these graphics being static…on the roll over or the hover of each one of these…I wanna change the font color to white…and I wanna reveal more of this image.…Okay, all on hover, kind of inviting the user…to interact with the content.…And Dreamweaver makes this easy…because you have CSS Transitions…built right into Dreamweaver.…